 However, Facebook does state that the app is listening to what’s happening around it so that it can make suggestions to the user on what they should post about (e.g. the television program they are watching).
 This feature is apparently only available in the US at the moment.
 I don’t know about you, but the fact that Facebook admits to being able to use the microphone to collect audio, “but only for the good of the people”, sounds a bit off to me!

 I’m certainly not the first to make these claims and I don’t think I’ll be the last.
 So what do you think?
 Have you ever experienced a Facebook eavesdropping ad?
-If so, head over to our Twitter (or Facebook, if you dare) and share your experience with us!
+If so, head over to our Twitter (or Facebook, if you dare) or give us a call and share your experience with us!